Mini (marque): Mini Paceman (2013 to 2016)

 The Mini Paceman three-door crossover version of the Countryman debuted as a concept car at the 2011 Detroit Auto Show.
-On 5 July 2012, senior vice president of Mini brand management, Dr. Kay Segler, announced that, "the Mini Paceman is the official name of the brand's seventh model, which will be launched next year (2013) in the U.S." The production version was launched at the 2012 Paris Motor Show, with sales starting in most international markets by the second quarter of 2013.
+On 5 July 2012, senior vice president of Mini brand management, Dr. Kay Segler, announced that, "the Mini Paceman is the official name of the brand's seventh model, which will be launched next year (2013) in the US" The production version was launched at the 2012 Paris Motor Show, with sales starting in most international markets by the second quarter of 2013.

-Mini Hatch/Hardtop (2014 to present)
+Mini Hatch/Hardtop (2014 to 2024)

 The third generation Mini was unveiled by BMW in November 2013, with sales starting in the first half of 2014.
 The new car is 98 mm longer, 44 mm wider, and 7 mm taller than the outgoing model, with a 28 mm longer wheelbase and an increase in track width (+42 mm front and +34 mm rear).
 The increase in size results in a larger interior and a boot volume increase to 211 litres.